alysivji/street-team/README.md

 ## Roadmap

-- [ ] draw out user flow diagram for app interaction
+- [x] draw out user flow diagram for app interaction
-  - [ ] save everything that comes in
-  - [ ] just sms
-    - [ ] copy > 5 message
-  - [ ] 1 - 5 pictures
-    - [ ] we receive your picture(s).
-Thank you!
-  - [ ] > 5 pictures
-    - [ ] Somethign went wrong.
-You may have forgotten to attach a picture.
-Remember you can attach up to 5 pictures per message!
-  - [ ] how to handle users that have not registered with website (not in MVP)
-- [ ] get happy path working with tests
+- [x] get happy path working with tests
 - What are other media thigns we can send?
   - [`content-types` Twilio accepts](https://www.twilio.com/docs/sms/accepted-mime-types)
   - [ ] send a pdf